A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Manual computations and SageMath code

-The basis of the code is that SAGE has facilities to reduce polynomials relative to a given ideal and compute the coefficient matrix of a sequence of polynomials with respect to the monomials which occur in the sequence.
-In this way, we reduce the problem of determining injectivity to a calculation of ranks of matrices and the Grassman formula.
+In this subsection, we present code to compute the kernel of the differentials of the period maps we consider.
+The basis of the code is that \textsc{SageMath} has facilities to reduce polynomials relative to a given ideal and compute the coefficient matrix of a sequence of polynomials with respect to the monomials which occur in the sequence.
+In this way, the problem reduces to a straightforward linear algebra problem.
+This code has also been adapted to incorporate the singularities of types $\mathscr{J}$, $E_{13}$ and $E_{14}$.

+More precisely, let $R$ be a graded ring and $S$ and $J$ be homogeneous ideals of $R$ such that $J\subset S$.
+Then, the multiplicative structure of $R$ induces a well defined map

+where $(\text{---})_k$ denotes the degree $k$-component.
+As above, for types 1--4, the determination of the kernel of the derivative of the period map at the generic surface $V(g)$ amounts to the calculation of the kernel of \eqref{eq:alg-kernel} in the special case where $R$ is the homogeneous coordinate ring of $P(1,2,a,b)$, $S=R$, $J$ is the Jacobian ideal of $g$, $\alpha=1$ and $d=\deg(g)$.